earthly/website/blog/_posts/2023-06-15-chown-permissions-chmod.md

 ## Conclusion

-In this guide, you've learned how to use the `ls` command to see the current owner and permissions that a file has; how to use the `chown` command to change the owner of a file and the group of a file; and how to use other permissions-related commands, such as `chgrp` and `chmod`.
+In this quick guide, you've got the hang of using `ls`, `chown`, `chgrp`, and `chmod` to manage Linux file permissions and ownership.
+Sure, it can be tricky, but there are loads of resources to help you out, like official docs, online tutorials, and forums.
+Some cool places to start could be [Linux Documentation Project](https://tldp.org), [LinuxQuestions.org](https://www.linuxquestions.org), or the [Ubuntu Community Help Wiki](https://help.ubuntu.com/community/CommunityHelpWiki).

-Linux file permissions and ownership can be very complex topics to navigate and master.
-However, there are additional resources available to help you learn more about Linux permissions, including the official documentation from your particular distribution's website, online tutorials, and user forums.
-Some popular resources include the [Linux Documentation Project](https://tldp.org), [LinuxQuestions.org](https://www.linuxquestions.org), and the [Ubuntu Community Help Wiki](https://help.ubuntu.com/community/CommunityHelpWiki).
+Now that you've mastered Linux permissions, why not level up your build automation game with [Earthly](https://www.earthly.dev/)?
+It's a great tool to streamline your development process.

 {% include_html cta/bottom-cta.html %}